ethred/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank @microverseinc for providing guidance on this project.
+I would like to thank @microverseinc for providing guidance on this project. and my code partners Frelly and Kinyanjui

 <p align="right">(<a href="#readme-top">back to top</a>)</p>